hchiba1/rdf-misc/README.md

 ### node on Ubuntu
 If you do not have `npm`, you need `npm`.
 ```
-audo apt install -y npm
+sudo apt install -y npm
 ```
-The defualt directory for modules is `/usr/local/`, which requires `sodo`.
+The defualt directory for modules is `/usr/local/`, which requires `sudo`.
 Configure the directory.
 ```
 npm set prefix ~/.npm-global
 ```
-The configuration is saved in `~/npmrc`, so you can also configure by editing it.
+The configuration is saved in `~/.npmrc`, so you can also configure by editing it.

 Install `n` to manage `node` version.
 ```